 Codes of Ethics and Practice

-I am a registered member of the British Association for Counselling and Psychotherapy and a member of the British Psychodrama Association.
+I am an accredited member of the British Association for Counselling and Psychotherapy and a member of the the West Midlands Institute of Psychotherapy.

 I receive regular analytical supervision.